block42-blockchain-company/terra-node-telegram-bot/README.md

 Set the `--env NODE_IP` flag to an IP of a running node or `localhost`.
 If you don't know any IP leave this empty i.e. `--env NODE_IP=` or remove it completely.

+Set the `--env LCD_ENDPOINT` flag to your node IP if you have set up your own LCD server.
+Leave it empty or remove the variable to use the public LCD endpoint at `lcd.terra.dev`.

 Finally, the `--mount` flag tells docker to mount our previously created volume in the directory `storage`.
 This is the directory where your bot saves and retrieves the `session.data` file.